linuxlizard/pymake/README.md

 Thanks to a PR, the code is in a much cleaner, more Pythonic state.
 All the test code and test makefiles are now in tests/ directory.

-I've been battling problems with recipeprefix (aka <tab>).
+I've been battling problems with recipeprefix (aka 'tab').
 GNU Make's parser is a bit ad-hoc and I need to match their behavior.
-Correctly supporting the is-a-recipe / is-not-a-recipe on lines starting with <tab> is going to require a refactor of the tokenizer.
+Correctly supporting the is-a-recipe / is-not-a-recipe on lines starting with 'tab' is going to require a refactor of the tokenizer.

 ## Update 20221224.
 Large Updates.